Phillip8232/Portphillio/README.md

 The different functionalities and features that you can find on this website are;

-- Scroll-behaviour set to smooth so when instead of jumping to an id of a page it will now slowly and smoothly move to that section/id of the page.
+- Scroll-behaviour set to smooth so when instead of jumping to an section/id of a page it will now slowly and smoothly move to that section/id of the page.
 - transitions & hovers used to allow smooth hover transition animation.
 - transform: scale & hover to make images bigger when hovered over.
 - Navbar tool tip to allow users to understand where certain icons will take them so they don't need to click them to find out.